 Terms and conditions written on paper

+Setting up as a sole trader is a popular way to start a business, especially for those entering the business world for the first time.
 However, as with everything in business, becoming a sole trader comes with several risks you should be aware of.

 In this article, we explain the legal requirements you must follow and the benefits and risks you should consider before becoming a sole trader.

-The legal requirements and rules for being a sole trader
+Legal requirements for being a sole trader

 One of the main characteristics of being a sole trader is that they’re an individual who runs their own business and will be classed as self-employed.